 The first year at Altoona Family Physicians focuses extensively on the basics of family medicine to build a strong foundation with a heavy emphasis on inpatient medicine, outpatient medicine, obstetrics, and pediatrics.

-The third-year at Altoona Family Physicians builds upon the previous training with significant elective time as well as an emphasis on practice management.
+The third year at Altoona Family Physicians builds upon the previous training with significant elective time to help prepare you for independent practice.

-The individual curricular concentrations (ICC), also known as "tracks,” allow AFP residents the opportunity to focus on an individual area of study during their residency.
+The individual curriculum concentrations (ICC), also known as "tracks,” allow AFP residents the opportunity to focus on an individual area of study during their residency.

 Altoona Family Physicians recognizes that Osteopathic Principles involve more than OMT.
 The program emphasizes the patient-centered approach of family and Osteopathic medicine.